Simple versus Optimal Contracts: Introduction

-Perhaps most notable among these is the recent work of \citet{Carroll15}.
+The critique \itnote{that optimal contracts are unrealistically complex} is well known to economists.
+Already in 1987 Milgrom and Holmstr\"om \cite[p.~326]{HolmstromMilgrom87} wrote: \begin{quote} ``It is probably the great robustness of linear rules based on aggregates that accounts for their popularity.
+That point is not made as effectively as we would like by our model; we suspect that it cannot be made effectively in any traditional Bayesian model.'' \end{quote} Indeed, for several decades the economic literature struggled to find the right tools to explain the prevalence of simple, in particular, linear contracts in practice.

+\itnote{A breakthrough was the recent paper by \citet{Carroll15}, in which he proposes ``a forthrightly non-Bayesian model of robustness'' (p.~537).
 In this work, a key change to the standard principal-agent model is introduced: the set of actions available to the agent is \emph{completely unknown} to the principal.
-Because in this new setting no guarantee is possible, Carroll relaxes the new model by adding the assumption that \emph{some} set of actions $A$ is fully known to the principal (that is, she is fully aware of the distributions the actions induce over outcomes as well as of their costs).
-See \cite[p.~546]{Carroll15} for ``[o]ne way to make sense of this combination of non-quantifiable and quantifiable uncertainty'', i.e., completely known and completely unknown actions.
-The main result is that a linear contract is max-min optimal in the worst case over all possible sets of actions $B$ that contain the known set $A$ (where $B$ can be anything).
-Carroll sees the main contribution not in a literal interpretation of the model, but rather in finding a ``formalization of a robustness property of linear contracts---a way in which one can make guarantees about the principal's payoff with very little information'' \cite[Sec.~2.1]{Carroll18}.
+Because in this new setting no guarantee is possible, Carroll relaxes the new model by adding the assumption that \emph{some} set of actions $\mathcal A_0$ is fully known to the principal (that is, she is fully aware of the distributions the actions in $\mathcal A_0$ induce over outcomes as well as of their costs).
+Carroll discusses two possible ways in which to ``make sense of this combination of non-quantifiable and quantifiable uncertainty'' (i.e., completely unknown and known actions---see p.~546).
+The main result is that a linear contract is max-min optimal in the worst case over all possible sets of actions $\mathcal A$ that contain the known set $\mathcal A_0$ (where $\mathcal A\setminus \mathcal A_0$ can be anything).
+Carroll sees the main contribution not necessarily in a literal interpretation of the model, but rather in finding ``a formalization of a robustness property of linear contracts---a way in which one can make guarantees about the principal's payoff with very little information'' \cite[Sec.~2.1]{Carroll18}.}